 - Start your participation in the SGL Thesis Ring; you are expected to attend 14 meetings and submit four drafts in total (minimum requirement is 12 meetings, 2 drafts). - Write a research proposal including data-management plan. - For the data management plan, we expect you to use the online resource at https://dmp.wur.nl; see the manual at the team "SGL MSc Thesis 80436" (channel "Data management plan") - Discuss a draft version of the research proposal with your supervisor.
-Agree whether plans are sufficiently clear to present to the SGL group in a start colloquium. - Contact our secretary to schedule your start colloquium. - Present your research plan orally during a presentation of max.
+Agree whether plans are sufficiently clear to present to the SGL group in a start colloquium. - Contact our secretary at least 2 weeks in advance to schedule a start colloquium.
+Please include a short abstract and image for the invitation that will be sent to the SGL group.
+Your supervisor will send a reminder email to the SGL group shortly before your start colloquium. - Present your research plan orally at the start colloquium during a presentation of max.
 10 minutes, followed by 5 min discussion.
+A fifteen-minute block is reserved at the beginning of SGL staff meetings for start-colloquium presentations by MSc students.
 SGL staff and students attend this colloquium and provide feedback and input. - Update your draft research proposal following feedback of your supervisor and others.
 Submit your final proposal through OSIRIS. - Schedule a meeting to discuss the proposal with your supervisor and examiner this is also an official mid-term evaluation, acting as a go/no-go decision. - Make sure the outcome of the mid-term evaluation is registered in OSIRIS.